wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   ![Point in Georeferencer](images/tutorial/georeference_side_by_side.png)
 - Repeat this process for a handful of points on the building perimeter; try to pick the points that are clearly visible on the map (e.g. building corners).
 Inaccurately georeferenced points cause distortion, so if in doubt, don't add it (in this example, only 4 points were georeferenced).
-- Open the settings dialog.Choose a filename for “Output raster”.
-Target SRS should be set to [EPSG:3857](http://spatialreference.org/ref/sr-org/6864/) if you’re using OpenLayers (or whatever your QGIS project is using — to find out, choose Project > Project Properties > CRS).
+- Open the settings dialog.
+Choose a filename for “Output raster”.
+If you're using OpenLayers, the Target SRS should be set to [EPSG:3857](http://spatialreference.org/ref/sr-org/6864/).
+Otherwise, set it the QGIS project's CRS; to check this, choose Project > Project Properties > CRS.
 The rest of the options should roughly match the following:

   ![Transform settings](/images/tutorial/transform_settings.png)
 - Click the “OK” button.